-The Concordia MBA is designed for professionals with a sincere desire to become leaders who will change the world around them.
-As a MBA graduate student, you will master core business concepts, analytical tools, and leadership skills to build a better future for yourself and your community.
-Guest speakers, computerized simulations, case studies, learning teams, and a capstone project to expose students to real-world business issues that impact the organization and the wider community.
+The Concordia MBA is designed for professionals with a sincere desire to become meaningful leaders who will change the world around them.
+As an MBA graduate student, you will master core business concepts, utilize analytical tools, and enhance leadership skills to build a better future.
+With a rich business curriculum, students will benefit from guest speakers, computerized simulations, case studies, learning teams, along with real world business projects by partnering with local businesses and nonprofit organizations.